VeriTrail: Closed-Domain Hallucination Detection with Traceability: Additional Experiments

 \subsection{VeriTrail Termination Control}

 \autoref{tab:q_results} reports hard prediction results using different values of $q$ for VeriTrail on FABLES+ and DiverseSumm+.
 At most 3 iterations are possible for FABLES+ and 5 for DiverseSumm+.
 Therefore, their maximal $q$ values are 3 and 5, respectively; in these settings, VeriTrail always verifies at least one root node.
-We also include results for the best-performing baseline method (RAG) for direct comparison.
+We also include results for RAG, the best-performing baseline method, for direct comparison.
 All VeriTrail variants outperformed the baseline.
-The results also support our hypothesis from \autoref{subsec:design_features} that lower $q$ values increase the risk of false positives, as demonstrated by their lower precision for the “Not Fully Supported” class.